-- One useful mindset is to treat this course as a training course for programming interviews. - How a real software developer works: - Programming problems are explained via the expected methods' API (input and output types) and some use cases, without visualization! - A set of tests must be re-run automatically upon changes. - Thinking abstractly without seeing changes on a physical device is an important skill to acquire before graduating. e.g., Watch interviews at Google: Given problems described in English, solve it on a whiteboard. - Take advantage of the Q&A sessions: I will bring problems.
+- One useful mindset is to treat this course as a training course for programming interviews. - How a real software developer works: - Programming problems are explained via the expected methods' API (input and output types) and some use cases, without visualization! - A set of tests must be re-run automatically upon changes. - Thinking abstractly without seeing changes on a physical device is an important skill to acquire before graduating. e.g., Watch interviews at Google: Given problems described in English, solve it on a whiteboard. - Take advantage of the problems I assign in class.